Documentation

 Architecture review evaluating design patterns, scalability, and system structure.

-ai-council arch --diff --pretty
+ai-council arch --review-branch=feature --pretty

 ai-council sanity